araneforseti/api-tester/README.md

 exist and HTTP Verb against a url which does not support it

 ## Unused Fields
-Note: Under construction, module unfinished

-Note: If used, this should be the last module added to the tester.

 If any response fields are not returned during tests run by previous modules, this will fail with a report detailing unreturned response fields.
 When using this